martinohanlon/BlueDot/docs/recipes.rst

 D-pad
 ~~~~~

-Create a traditional d-pad layout you could use a 3x3 grid and hide the buttons and the corners and in the middle:
+Create a traditional d-pad layout by using a 3x3 grid and hide the buttons at the corners and in the middle:

 .. image:: images/layout_dpad_small.png
    :alt: Android blue dot app showing 4 buttons arranged in a cross

 .. literalinclude:: examples/dpad_layout.py

-Add 2 buttons to the left and create a joypad:
+Add 2 buttons on the right to create a joypad:

 .. image:: images/layout_joypad_small.png
    :alt: Android blue dot app showing buttons layed out like a classic joypad